 New Face of the Urban Art Section

-Our vision of Urban Art Fair will be revealed for the first time at 13th Berliner Liste, under the supervision of Guillaume Trotin, the curator for the Urban Art Section 2016 and a driving force behind Berlin’s prolific OPEN WALLS Gallery.
-He will be in charge of bringing the most exciting aspects of the Urban Art movement to our audience, through a careful selection and support to both emerging and young artists and well-versed names of the scene.
-What moves our curator is his passion for public art, the art that made Berlin a center of attraction for collectors and creatives.
-The most appealing feature of this section, and the whole fair, is its authentic, non-elitist nature that warmly embraces everyone interested in street art.
-The section will host elaborate galleries, aspiring talents, open-minded art lovers, aesthetes, experts, and amateurs, gathering them in a special interactive playground hosted in Kraftwerk.
-In a wonderful relation of the concept and location, Urban Art will have its foundation at the Berliner Liste, in a similar manner as electro music and club culture had its base at Berghain club.
-The global transformation of the art market, the section at the largest art fair in Berlin a logical and welcome move, while the inspirational guidance of the expert art curator, will provide a unique opportunity for those who want to make a career in urban art, meet interesting people and like-minded creatives.
+Our vision of Urban Art Fair on a smaller scale will continue with the 14th BERLINER LISTE, under the expertly eye of Guillaume Trotin.
+The curator for the Urban Art Section 2016 and the driving force behind Berlin’s renowned OPEN WALLS Gallery, Trotin will be in charge of bringing the most exciting aspects of the Urban Art movement to our audience, through a careful selection and support to both emerging and young artists and well-versed names of the scene.
+What moves our curator is his passion for public art, the art that made Berlin an attractive art center for various collectors and creatives.
+The most appealing feature of this section is its authentic and democratic nature that embraces everyone interested in street art.
+The section will host elaborate galleries, aspiring talents, open-minded art lovers, aesthetes, experts, and amateurs, gathering them in a special interactive playground.
+The global transformation of the art market made the Urban Art section at the largest art fair in Berlin a logical and welcome move, while the inspirational guidance of our expert art curator will provide a unique opportunity for those who want to make a career in Urban Art, meeting interesting people and like-minded creatives.
 We aim to ignite the Urban Art conversation on a small scale and watch it spread across the public realm and the art market alike, as the barriers of the elitist views break and more and more people are welcomed to the world of art.

-Did you know: You might have been able to find original piece of street art in a gallery, but now you can have them in your own home thanks to the Urban Art Fair at Kraftwerk!
+Did you know: You might have been able to find original piece of Street Art in a gallery, but now you can have them in your own home thanks to the Urban Art fair section at the BERLINER LISTE!